MarcinDev-web/project/apps/editor/__tests__/e2e/README.md

 # E2E Tests for Editor

-This directory contains end-to-end tests for critical user paths in the FORGE Engine editor.
+This directory contains end-to-end tests for critical user paths in the Forge Engine editor.

 ## Setup